 The resort is a two-hour drive from the airports of Albany, Burlington, and Montreal, and even closer to Adirondack Regional Airport and Plattsburgh International Airport (with daily service from Boston).
 If you’re driving, it’s just two hours from Montreal, two and a half from Albany, three from Ottawa, and five from both NYC and Boston.

 Whiteface is the fifth highest peak in the state.
 Base elevation is 1,220 feet and peak elevation is 4,867 feet.
 The highest elevation for skiing is 4,650 feet at The Slides (described below).
 The ski season at Whiteface Mountain is typically November to mid-April, but depends on spring snowfall.
 Eleven lifts (one eight-person gondola, one high-speed detachable quad, one fixed quad, two triples, five doubles, and one conveyor lift) provide access to 87 trails.
-Snowfall over the last few years was 281 inches in 2016/17, 109 inches in 2015/16, and and 170 in 2014/15.
+Snowfall over the last few years was 187 inches in 2018/2019, 205 inches in 2017/2018, 281 inches in 2016/17, and 109 inches in 2015/16.

 There is 99% snowmaking coverage at Whiteface Mountain provided by 335 snow guns (200 of them low-energy and high-efficiency).
 The resort is in its third year of using 100% renewable energy.
 A 2.6 megawatt solar plant is being installed and the resort is expanding its use of infrared heating and energy-efficient LED lighting.